A Glossary for Sustainable Hotels

 Carbon Footprint: Emissions of greenhouse gases from an individual or business.
 Measured in tons.
 Most businesses are aiming to be carbon neutral.

-Carbon Neutral: This is when a business achieves net-zero carbon emissions, which means it can offset or balance its carbon footprint or buy carbon credits to make up the difference.
+Carbon Neutral: this is when a business achieves net-zero carbon emissions, which means it can offset or balance its carbon footprint or buy carbon credits to make up the difference.

-Carbon Offset: When you buy credits to offset or balance the carbon you are producing.
+Carbon Offset: when you buy credits to offset or balance the carbon you are producing.

 Corporate Social Responsibility: Where companies and businesses take on social and environmental concerns when planning their operations.

-Embodied Carbon: Carbon emissions which happen during the building, development or renovation of a building.
+Embodied Carbon: carbon emissions which happen during the building, development or renovation of a building.

 ESG: Environmental Social Governance – this phrase is all around us at the moment and is interchangeable with CSR.
 It means a company has to be socially and environmentally responsible in its strategies and can be held to account by its own self governance.